baejaeho18/CIMIN-Crashing-Input-Minimizer/README.md

 **How to build and run the program**

 In order to build and run 'cimin' to check the four given cases, give a command in each of the buggy program’s directory name after 'make'.
 So for example, 'jsmn' cases will run with the command 'make jsmn'.
 This will first clean up already built file if it exists and build the buggy programs as well as cimin.
+The output file which is named as 'reduced' will be produced.

 Hidden commands are followed: